uviclibraries/dsc-template/pre-workshop.md

 nav_order: 2
 ---
 ## UPDATE BELOW: Pre-Workshop Videos & Activities
-This workshop is primarily hands-on practice with Excel in order to learn to use key features of the software.
+This workshop is primarily hands-on practice with **UPDATE** in order to learn to use key features of the software.
 To participate fully please do the following **before the workshop**:

 **UPDATE BELOW: 5-10 minutes.**<br>
 - OPTIONAL - [Introduction to Spreadsheets for Beginners](https://www.youtube.com/watch?v=rJbf-2XXsuY){:target="_blank"} (5 min)<br>